BMMiklos/graphql-typescript-configuration/README.md

 # GraphQL - Learning

-## Setting Up Typescript With GraphQL
+## Setting Up Typescript With GraphQL and Express

 ### Summary